An Achievable Rate Region for 3-User Classical Quantum Broadcast Channel via Coset Codes: Proof of Proposition

 \section{Proof of Proposition \ref{Prop:4CQMACSectermHay}}

-We elaborate on the analysis of $\sum_{S \subseteq [4]} T_{1S}$, and in doing so we leverage the \textit{smoothing} and \textit{augmentation} \cite{202103SAD_Sen} properties of the tilting maps we have defined.
+We elaborate on the analysis of $\sum_{S \subseteq [4]} T_{1S}$, and in doing so we leverage the \textit{smoothing} and \textit{augmentation} \cite{202103SAD_Sen} properties of the tilting maps we have defined in \eqref{Eqn:3CQICTiltingMaps}.
 As is standard, this is broken into fifteen terms—four singleton errors, six pair errors, four triple errors, and one quadruple error.
 The analysis of the quadruple error is slightly different from the analysis of the remaining fourteen terms.
 To analyze the quadruple error, we first prove that the difference between the average of the original state and the average of the tilted state over $\mathcal{\ulineZ}^n$ is small.
 This is done analogously to the steps used in \cite{202103SAD_Sen}.
-Having done this, the rest of the analysis is straightforward, since the corresponding projector has not been tilted, and we are left with it operating on the average of the original state. \med Consider $T_{1.S}$ for $S=4$ and take the expectation over the codebook generation distribution.
-We obtain
+Having done this, the rest of the analysis is straightforward, since the corresponding projector has not been tilted, and we are left with it operating on the average of the original state.